Shlomo ben Afeda Ha-Kohen

-Shlomo ben Afeda Ha-Kohen or Solomon Afeda Cohen (in שלמה בן אפידה הכהן) (1826–1893) was a Karaite Jewish hakham of the nineteenth century considered the last of the Karaite sages of Constantinople.
+Shlomo ben Afeda Ha-Kohen or Solomon Afeda Cohen (in שלמה בן אפידה הכהן) (1826–1893) was a Karaite hakham of the 19th century considered the last of the Karaite sages of Constantinople.

 He is famous for his two abridgements of Elijah Bashyazi's masterpiece "Aderet Eliyahu" (The Mantle of Elijah): Sefer Gefen Ha-Adderet composed in 1860 and Sefer Yeriot Shelomoh composed in 1862.

 Solomon Cohen proposed shortening the prayers of the Karaite festivals with the aim to attract more Karaites to the temple (Knessa).

 He also worked as a scribe and composed many poems.

 Biography

 His biography has been reported by Abraham Danon in 1925.
-He was born in Constantinople in 1826 (5586 in the Hebrew calendar), of a family that emigrated from Damascus, Syria after the dispersion of the Karaite community of the city.
+He was born in Constantinople in 1826 (5586 in the Hebrew calendar).
 He learned to read and write in the small communal school from a teacher whose knowledge did not go beyond reading and he left school at a young age.
 Driven by the love of Jewish studies, he returned to student life under the supervision of his uncle Isaac Cohen who was a hakham.
 After that, Solomon Cohen did not have recourse to any teacher but studied by himself all the works of the Karaite authors, both printed and manuscript, as well as the works of the Jews of Spain, which he said were "truly inspired by God".

 In 1860 and 1862, he wrote his most famous works on the Karaite Halakhah.
 Having given up his small business to devote himself definitively to his literary career, he was appointed head of the community of the Constantinopolitan Karaites, as well as officiating minister and teacher.